Appendix L: Temporal Grounding — Why Time × Time = Space

 └── Vision

 This requires traversal.
-To get to "Career", you must hop through Strategy → Personal → Career.
+To get to "Career", you must hop through Strategy, then Personal, then Career.
 Three hops.
 Each hop = 0.3% drift.

 All length-1 items are accessible in one hop.
 All length-2 items are accessible in one hop (from their length-1 parent).
 Maximum two hops for any item.